 Is your asthma under control?Take the asthma control test to find out

-This is a brochure containing a chronic obstructive pulmonary disease (COPD) Self-Management Plans for doctors to complete together with their patients.
+This is a brochure containing a chronic obstructive pulmonary disease (COPD) Action Plan for doctors to complete together with their patients.

 An information booklet to inform and help people understand the symptoms, diagnosis, treatment and management of COPD.